 First About People Blog piece!
-Participant numbers permitting, there will be a new post every other week pulled from interviews with friends, family or total strangers sharing whatever they choose to share – that could be popular or unpopular opinions, life lessons, personal stories, etc. If you would like to be featured, go here.
+Articles will be based on interviews with friends, family or total strangers sharing whatever they choose to share – that could be popular or unpopular opinions, life lessons, personal stories, etc. If you would like to be featured, go here.

 This week’s post is part one of a two part series.
 A friend of mine gave up on dating at a young age.
 Despite dating coming up on occasion as a discussion topic when we were in groups, I didn’t know this about her until recently and I was interested in hearing more about why.

 “My first ‘romantic’ relationship with a guy was with one who just wanted a green card.”

 She sits there across the table, cracks her knuckles, looks up and takes a deep breath.
 She looks at me and then looks down again.

 “People always tell me I’m too young for this, but I’ve given up on dating.
 I just don’t see the point.
 It’s been over a year now and the more guys I talk to, the more comfortable I feel about my decision.”

 At this point, she seems to be more at rest.
 She looks me in the eyes, this time without looking down.

 “I don’t care if people think it’s just because I’m bitter.
 It’s gotten to this point for a reason.
 I’ve tried dating different types of guys, I’ve tried different approaches, but in the end, they’re the same at their root.
 Selfish, dishonest and inconsiderate.”